Ron DeSantis: Education

 In June 2021, DeSantis led an effort to ban the teaching of critical race theory in Florida public schools (though it had not been part of Florida's public school curriculum).
-He described critical race theory as "teaching kids to hate their country," mirroring a similar push by conservatives nationally.
+He described critical race theory as "teaching kids to hate their country", reflecting an attack by conservatives nationally.
 The Florida Board of Education approved the ban on June 10.
 The Florida Education Association criticized the ban, accusing the board of trying to hide facts from students.
 Other critics said the ban was an effort to "politicize classroom education and whitewash American history".

 On September 14, 2021, DeSantis announced that Florida would replace the Florida Standards Assessment (FSA) test with a system of three smaller tests throughout the school year, in the fall, winter and spring.
 The new system was implemented in the 2022–23 school year.

 On December 15, 2021, DeSantis announced a new bill, the Stop Wrongs to Our Kids and Employees Act ("Stop WOKE Act"), which would allow parents to sue school districts that teach critical race theory.
 He framed the bill as a bill to combat "woke indoctrination" that would "teach our kids to hate our country or hate each other."
 On August 18, 2022, federal judge Mark E. Walker blocked enforcement of the act as applied to businesses, ruling that it violated the First Amendment and was impermissibly vague.
 Walker later blocked enforcement of the act as applied to public universities for similar reasons, writing that the legislation is "positively dystopian" because it "officially bans professors from expressing disfavored viewpoints in university classrooms while permitting unfettered expression of the opposite viewpoints."